-- (1) Floodplain Development Permit Application must be submitted to Mecklenburg County Storm Water Permitting and Compliance Department.
-Any variation from the approved flood study will require another review. - (2) New structure must be a single family home. - (3) The driveway for the new structure must meet Section 9-104(d)4.b. of the City of Charlotte's Floodplain Regulations. - (4) The new structure must meet Section 9-102 of the City of Charlotte's Floodplain Regulations.
+- 1. Floodplain Development Permit Application must be submitted to (and the permit subsequently issued by) Mecklenburg County Storm Water Permitting and Compliance Department. - 2.
+New structure must be a single family home.
+Structures such as Duplexes, Multifamily & other Non-Single Family Habitable Buildings will not be supported. - 3.
+The driveway for the new structure must meet Specific Standards 9-102(d)4.b of the City of Charlotte's Floodplain Regulations. - 4.
+The new structure will meet Specific Standards 9-102 of the City of Charlotte's Floodplain Regulations.